mmccartney/cs378-open-source-software-engineering/FAQ.md

 interests you.
 I recommend starting small and working up to something interesting that would look good on a resume' :-)

-### what is the idea on how many pull requests we'll be trying to push?
+### What is the idea on how many pull requests we'll be trying to push?

 You should submit multiple pull requests throughout the semester.
 The smaller and more focused a given request is improves the likelihood